amanoxsolutions/rdbms-ingestion-apache-iceberg-demo/README.md

 ### Overview
 In this demo you will perform the following steps:
 1. Create a table in the Aurora PostgreSQL database and generate fake data.
 As a result you will see
-   1. AWS DMS ingesting the data into S3, where you will be able to see the database `INSERT` transaction data.
+   1. AWS DMS ingesting the data into Amazon S3, where you will be able to see the database `INSERT` transaction data.
    2. AWS Glue converting the database transaction data into Apache Iceberg data files.
-2. Using Athena, you will be able to see the table just like it is in the PostgreSQL database.
+2. Using Amazon Athena, you will be able to see the table just like it is in the PostgreSQL database.
-3. You will then update and insert rows in the Aurora PostgreSQL database and see DMS ingesting the data into S3 and Glue converting the new data into Apache Iceberg data files.
+3. You will then update and insert rows in the Amazon Aurora PostgreSQL database and see AWS DMS ingesting the transaction data into Amazon S3 and AWS Glue converting the new data into Apache Iceberg data files.
-4. You will then be able to use Athena to do time travel and look at the data after the first initial ingestion.
+4. You will then be able to use Amazon Athena to do time travel and look at the data after the first initial ingestion.

 ## Finish Preparing the Environment
+1. Create an env.tfvars file and put the following content in it:
+    ```
+    aws_profile_name                   = "<The name of your AWS CLI profile>"
+    db_password                        = "<A password of your choice>"
+    apache_iceberg_glue_connector_name = "<The name of the AWS Glue Connector you will create in the next step>"
+    ```
+2. From the `AWS Glue Studio > Connectors` console, follow the steps in the [AWS Blog post](https://aws.amazon.com/blogs/big-data/implement-a-cdc-based-upsert-in-a-data-lake-using-apache-iceberg-and-aws-glue/) to create the `Apache Iceberg Connector for Glue`.
+Set the name of the connector to the value you set for the `apache_iceberg_glue_connector_name` variable in the `env.tfvars` file.
-1. Navigate to the `RDS > Aurora PostgreSQL > iceberg-poc-source-db > iceberg-poc-source-db-1` instance and copy
+3. Navigate to the `RDS > Aurora PostgreSQL > iceberg-poc-source-db > iceberg-poc-source-db-1` instance and copy
    the `Endpoint` and `Port` values
    ![Aurora PostgreSQL Endpoint](./doc/images/rds-endpoint-configuration.jpg)
-2. Configure your PostgreSQL client with the host, port, database name, username and password
+4. Configure your PostgreSQL client with the host, port, database name, username and password
-3. Navigate to `AWS DMS > Endpoints` and for both endpoints open the `Connections tab` and make sure that the connection to both endpoints is successful
+5. Navigate to `AWS DMS > Endpoints` and for both endpoints open the `Connections tab` and make sure that the connection to both endpoints is successful
-4. Still in the `AWS DMS` service, navigate to `Database migration tasks > iceberg-poc-cdc` instance, and in the `Actions` menu, select `Restart/Resume`.
+6. Still in the `AWS DMS` service, navigate to `Database migration tasks > iceberg-poc-cdc` instance, and in the `Actions` menu, select `Restart/Resume`.
 Wait that the `Status`shows `Replication ongoing`.
-5. Navigate to `Athena > Query Editor`, select the `iceberg-poc-wg` workgroup, and in the `Saved queries` tab, open the `create_iceberg_data_table` query and click `Run`.
+7. Navigate to `Athena > Query Editor`, select the `iceberg-poc-wg` workgroup, and in the `Saved queries` tab, open the `create_iceberg_data_table` query and click `Run`.
 This will create the Glue Table for the Iceberg data in S3.